blukatdevelopment/UnchainedWorldsOld/development.md

 - Gentle Repose [pending]
 - Gift of Gab [pending]

+### Create class: Bard
+A generalist CHA caster that gets skills, bardic inspiration, and a spell list that contains lots of charm/psychic magic.
+Maybe let them rehearse(prepare) spells on a rest or during a 10 minute break(eating a stamina die).
+Use spell slots or stamina dice to cast.
+Maybe let them have a special slot where they can rehearse a spell outside their spell list if they saw someone cast it in person in the last 24 hours(level requirements still apply), and maybe let them keep preparing that spell until they trade it out for another.
+Maybe give them an choice of starter feats that specifies what kind of bard they are as well (and offer some different art forms that give them a perk of some kind)

+### Create class: Shaman
+Animistic religious full caster.
+Wildshape

 `Progress Bar: 80%[################----]`

 ## Backlog

+### Edit cultures_volume_1.md
+Check to make sure descriptions make sense, are formatted reasonably, and maybe add a tiny bit more lore/details.

+### Finish book_of_maladies.md
+Put some positive mutations in the first 25% of the list, diversify middle of list (so that each of the 1d100 listing has a subtable.)
+Move this into a separate corruption book, maybe?

 ### Proofread class: lycanthrope
 Double-check for typos, formatting issues, or references to outdates rules.